solewniczak/mwparallelparser/README.rst

         }
     }

-Since links cannot exceeds paragraph boundaries, each wiki link has only one span.
+Since links cannot exceed paragraph boundaries, each wiki link has only one span.
 The ``'destination'`` attribute defines the title of the destination page of a link.